Dying Light: Plot

 Meanwhile, a scientist at the Tower named Dr. Imran Zere, who was attempting to develop a cure for the virus, is kidnapped by Rais.
 Crane attempts a rescue but is also captured.
 Rais reveals that the file he stole contains proof that the GRE intends to weaponise the virus rather than develop a cure.
 In the process of escaping, Crane cuts off Rais's hand.
 Dr. Zere is killed after telling Crane that he had tasked Jade with delivering his research to scientist Dr. Allen Camden.
-As Crane searches for Jade, he learns that the Defence Ministry is planning to firebomb Harran in an effort to eradicate the outbreak, claiming that there are no survivors.
+As Crane searches for Jade, he learns that the Defence Ministry is planning to firebomb Harran to eradicate the outbreak, claiming that there are no survivors.
 Working with the Embers, a survivor group in Old Town, Crane tries to alert the outside world by setting off bombs in an apartment building in the pattern of a sad face, but a jet fires a missile which obscures the pattern.
-Crane then reactivates a radio tower and successfully alerts the outside world of survivors in Harran, thwarting the Ministry's plan.
-In a desperate effort to evade scandals, the GRE contacts Crane to retrieve Dr Zere's research for them so they can convince the public they are working on the cure, in exchange they will extract him safely from Harran.

 Jade is captured by Rais, who steals Dr. Zere's research.
 Crane begins to succumb to the virus as he searches for Jade at a museum; when he reaches her, he finds that she was also bitten and will soon turn into an infected.
 Watching from a distance, Rais offers Crane one dose of Antizin to save either himself or Jade.
 Jade sacrifices herself, injecting Crane at the last minute, and protects Crane from Rais's men.
 Jade then succumbs to the infection and turns, forcing Crane to kill her.
 After killing Rais's second-in-command, Crane delivers the tissue samples to Dr. Camden, who believes that he is close to developing a cure, but needs the rest of Dr. Zere's data.

+Crane then reactivates a radio tower and successfully alerts the outside world of survivors in Harran, thwarting the Ministry's plan.
+In a desperate effort to evade scandals, the GRE contacts Crane to retrieve Dr Zere's research for them so they can convince the public they are working on the cure, in exchange they will extract him safely from Harran.

 Crane discovers that Rais is giving Dr. Zere's research to the GRE in exchange for extraction from Harran.
 Crane assaults Rais's headquarters and battles him atop a skyscraper, just as a GRE helicopter appears.
-Crane throws Rais off the building and narrowly recovers the research data; he decides to give it to Dr. Camden, and stays in Harran to help the remaining survivors.
+Crane throws Rais off the building and narrowly recovers the research data; he decides to give it to Dr. Camden and stays in Harran to help the remaining survivors.